 One of the things that makes the real estate business exciting is that it is dynamic.
 On this point, there are three important anchor tenant trends that potential investors should be aware of.

 1. Multi-Channel Fulfillment

-First, is the rising importance of multi-channel fulfillment.
+The rising importance of multi-channel fulfillment is a trend.
 As more and more retail sales take place online, the way that anchor tenants use their floor space is changing.
 Specifically, it is shifting towards a smaller amount of square feet devoted to the sales floor and more space dedicated to storage and online order fulfillment.
 This way, full service retailers can meet the needs of in person customers, buy online/pickup in store customers, and customers whose order must be shipped.
 This is especially true in big box retail stores and those tenants who lease a large amount of commercial space.

 2. Open Spaces

 Creative developers are replacing some retail development anchor space with public, open space that could include fountains, gardens, and other attractions that are free to the public.
 While this may seem counterintuitive, the idea behind this is to encourage shoppers to stick around and hang out.
 The longer they are on the premises, the more likely they are to buy something.

 Retailers are updating their stores to include more of an experiential component to get people off of their computers and into the stores.
 For example, a sportswear company like Nike has been known to put a basketball court inside of their stores to encourage people to try their merchandise.
 As a private equity firm, we like companies with an experiential component, like boutique gyms, nail salons, and quick service restaurants, because they are less exposed to e-commerce disruption.

 Private Equity Commercial Real Estate Investing & Anchor Tenants